ulenarofmondarth/power-journal-preprocess/_sources/macro_expansion.rst.txt

 Macro Names
 ~~~~~~~~~~~

 It if common for Foundry macro names to contain spaces.
-To allow for this you can include the macro name in quotes (single of double).
+To allow for this you can include the macro name in quotes (single or double).

 .. code-block:: txt